 Feldwebel Alfred Held.

 We were off the Elbe estuary when I noticed the three Englishmen far below me, very low over the water.
 When we got nearer I recognised them as twin-engined Wellington bombers.
 Two immediately made for the low-lying clouds and disappeared.
-The third was right in front of my guns and I closed in to 100 metres to he certain of hitting him.
+The third was right in front of my guns and I closed into 100 metres to he certain of hitting him.
 At 50 metres his port wing broke off and a flame shot from the fuselage.
 By the time the bomber was engulfed in flames I was only 20 metres behind him.
 The burning tail broke away and streaked past just above my head.
 I had to dive to avoid the flames and continued to follow the bomber down.
 It dropped some 400 metres into the sea where it quickly disappeared, leaving just a slick of oil.

 Feldwebel Hans Troitzsch.

-In Brian Barton’s book Northern Ireland in the Second World War, Borley’s name is mistakenly given as Edmund Sorley from South Armagh.
-Ian Edward Maitland Borley’s name is on Panel 1 of the Runnymede Memorial, Surrey, United Kingdom.
+In Brian Barton’s book ‘Northern Ireland in the Second World War’, Borley’s name is mistakenly listed as Edmund Sorley from South Armagh.